Themen dieses Blogartikels:

 In addition, a sugar-free diet also brings some negative side effects at the beginning, as the body reacts to sugar withdrawal with headaches, dizziness or skin blemishes, for example.
 If you resist these withdrawal symptoms, you will be rewarded.
 The general well-being improves, one feels fitter and more energetic, even the sense of taste can improve.
 Sugar also causes blood sugar levels to rise, which means you are very awake during the day and can't fall asleep at night.
 Excessive sugar consumption can make you sluggish and listless.
 A sugar-free diet makes you fitter and more alert throughout the day and helps you fall asleep and stay asleep.

-#1 Prepare well
+#1 Prepare yourself well

 Other hidden sugar traps include: